vckyou/Reforestation/README.md

-## What did the grape do when he got stepped on?
-He let out a little wine.
+## Did you hear about the Mexican train killer?
+He had loco motives